Nettleham: Community

 Nettleham has won the "Best Kept Village Award" several times, and the centre of the village is a conservation area.
 Large modern housing estates surround the old village centre.
 Nettleham is also the location of the Lincolnshire Police headquarters to the west of the village near the A46.
-It was opened by the Queen in 1980.
+It was opened by Queen Elizabeth II on 14 November 1980.

 Village public houses are the Black Horse on Chapel Lane, the Plough on Church Street, and the White Hart on High Street.